 Part #2 If Necessary?

 Hopefully, you will give you wise counsel.
 I would not advise you to solve your life problems all on your own.
 We all need God’s guidance and also each other’s encouragement and insights.
-But if you are still struggling even after doing this exercise, I will encourage you to consider finding a professional Christian counselor, or it could be possibly something going on with you physically that needs medical attention, in that case, see your doctor.
+But suppose you are still struggling even after doing this exercise.
+In that case, I will encourage you to consider finding a professional Christian counselor, or it could be something going on with you physically that needs medical attention.
+In that case, see your doctor.

 You can feel free to contact us at the bottom of this page, and we will help you the very best we can. ~ Bill Greguska